rust-lang/rust/README.md

 (FCP).
 This is a final opportunity for the community to comment on the pull request and is a reminder for all members of the sub-team to be aware of the RFC.
-* The FCP lasts one week.
+* The FCP lasts ten calendar days, so that it is open for at least 5 business days.
 It may be extended if consensus between sub-team members cannot be reached.
 At the end of the FCP,  the [sub-team] will either accept the RFC by merging the pull request, assigning the RFC a number (corresponding to the pull request number), at which point the RFC is 'active', or reject it by closing the pull request.
 How exactly the sub-team decide on an RFC is up to the sub-team.

 ## The role of the shepherd